Build a PHP chatbot in 10 minutes#chatbots

 .gitignore file.
 This is because this data should not be included in your repository.

-Additionally you are able to use different keys on different environments. (e.g. test bot platform account on your local
+Additionally, you can use different keys in different environments. (e.g., test bot platform account on your local

 In this boilerplate there is an example file included called

 WEBHOOK_VERIFY_TOKEN which is a token you can define yourself here.
-Fill something in now, we will need it later.
-The second value ist the
+Fill something in now; we will need it later.
+The second value is the

 PAGE_ACCESS_TOKEN which we already got from our messenger app.
 Fill it in here.
 Perfect!

 On our PHP application, we need to have a webhook.
 This means a public URL that Facebook can talk to.
 Every time the user writes a message inside the FB chat, FB will send it to this URL which is the entrance point to our PHP application.
 In this boilerplate, it is the index.php file.

 So we need a public URL to the index.php file, and there are two options here for you.

 Make it live

 If you got a server, you could push your code there where you have public access to it.
 The URL then maybe looks like